Asquith, New South Wales: History

 Asquith was named in 1915 after the then prime minister of the United Kingdom, H. H. Asquith.

 Asquith railway station opened on 1 November 1915, in conjunction with land released by R. Halloran & Company.
 Asquith post office opened on 27 September 1920 and Asquith school opened during March 1930.

-Hornsby Mainteneance Depot opened in Asquith in 1928.

 Wrigley's Chewing Gum opened its first Australian office in 1961 in Asquith, and continues to operate from the same site.

-In December 2019, during Black Summer, a series of bushfires reached Asquith, causing significant suburban property damage, leading to widespread smoke and air quality issues in the Sydney area.

 Demographics

 According to the 2021 census of population, there were 6,160 residents in Asquith.
 50.1% of people were born in Australia.
 The next most common countries of birth were India 7.8%, China 7.5% and Philippines 3.4%.
 52.8% of the residents spoke only English at home.
 Other languages spoken at home included Mandarin at 9.3%.
 The most common responses for religious affiliation were No Religion 36.5%, Catholic 18.0% and Hinduism 11.1%.